TheCarsonWest/nerd-emoji/APCHEM/Heat.md

 ## Heat

 Heat (q) is the transfer of thermal energy between objects at different temperatures.
 Heat flows spontaneously from a hotter object to a colder object until thermal equilibrium is reached.
 Heat is measured in Joules (J) or calories (cal).
-The relationship between heat and temperature change is given by:
+The relationship between heat and [[Temperature]] change is given by:

 $$q = mc\Delta T$$